-The Indo-Pakistani are originally from the subcontinent of India.
+The Indo-Pakistanis are originally from the subcontinent of India.
 Today, they live in many nations around the world.
-Although most of the groups are classified as "reached," there are still a few that have not yet been touched by the Gospel.
-These Indo-Pakistani groups are located in Yemen, Saudi Arabia, Cote d'Ivoire, and Zaire.
+These Indo-Pakistani groups are located in Yemen, Saudi Arabia, Cote d'Ivoire, and Democratic Republic of Congo.
 The largest of these groups is located in Yemen.

-In Yemen and Zaire, most of the Indo-Pakistani are Hindus; while in Saudi Arabia, they are primarily Muslims.
-Many of them speak Hindi as their native tongue, while others speak various other Indian languages.
+In Yemen and Democratic Republic of Congo, most of the Indo-Pakistanis are Hindus; while in Saudi Arabia, they are primarily Muslims.
+Many speak Hindi as their native tongue, while others speak various other Indian languages.
 They may also speak the language of the nation in which they now live.

-The Brahmans form the highest Hindu caste.
+The Brahmins form the highest Hindu caste.
 This class consists of the religious and scholarly.
 However, as a result of British influence in India, educational opportunities gradually became available to most of the other castes.
 The Indo-Pakistani groups outside of India tend to exhibit this British influence more than the people living in India.
 These immigrant groups have also shown Western influence in their clothing.
 Still, some of the Hindu Indo-Pakistani continue to wear their traditional clothes: the men wear dhotis (loin cloths), and the women wear saris (cloths that are wrapped around the waist and over the shoulder or head).
 Most of them also continue to eat their native Indian foods.
-Although the Hindu religion commands vegetarianism, most of the Indo-Pakistani eat some types of meat.
+Although the Hindu religion requires vegetarianism, most Indo-Pakistanis eat some types of meat.

 Islamic influence has been strong among some of the Indo-Pakistani, especially in Saudi Arabia, but also in Yemen.
 There, the Indo-Pakistani are required to follow Islamic law.
 For example, the women are required to wear chadors, which are loose, usually black robes worn by Muslim women.
 The chador covers the entire body from head to toe, and most of the face.
 Chadors much be worn in public and during the month of Ramadan.
 In addition, the Hindu Indo-Pakistani are treated as second class citizens by the governments of Saudi Arabia and Yemen.